nadrane/blog/source/_posts/using-reduce.md

 ---
-title: using-reduce
+title: Using Reduce
 date: 2017-09-28 10:36:30
 categories: Functional Programming
 ---

 My first introduction to functional programming was a couple years ago when I read through the famous (SICP)[https://mitpress.mit.edu/sicp/full-text/book/book.html].
 As someone who had up to this point worked with mostly in object oriented and imperative languages, I had rarely seen `map`, `fitler`, and `reduce` before that time.
 The purpose of the former two felt obvious; the latter one not so much.
-I blame this on the fact that every example online uses reduce to simply sum an array of numbers.
 This blog post is geared for someone who knows how `reduce` works but feels like they struggle to use it practically.
 It's dedicated to teaching you how to write almost anything (not an understatement) using the `reduce` statement.

 I think one of the reasons `map` and `filter` are easier than `reduce` is because they always return an array.
 That's not the case for `reduce`. `reduce` is ultimately designed to transform one type into another, but it's far more flexible than that.

+## Know Your Return Type

 When you begin writing a `reduce` statement, your first question to yourself should be "What type am I returning".
 Here's a hint, it's probably one of the following: `string`, `number`, `object`, `array`.
 Once you know what type you will return you can begin writing your reduce statement.
 I say this because the second argument to `reduce` (in Javascript) is the starting accumulator, and what you pass in here can easily be determined by what type you're returning.
 Here is a table to guide your decision.